Common consumer issues and where to get help.

 News and updates include media releases related to Consumer Protection.

-You can read all Ministry of Business, Innovation and Employment (MBIE) news and releases(external link) in the news and updates section of the MBIE Corporate website.
+You can read all Ministry of Business, Innovation and Employment (MBIE) news in the news and updates section of the MBIE Corporate website.

 Discussion documents